Michael-Meade/MinerFind/_posts/2021-07-16-Another-Miner-Caught-By-HoneyPot.md

 ### The .db directory
 <img src="https://i.imgur.com/DI2TCio.png" alt="http://209.141.32[.]204/.db" width="35%" height="35%">
 The image above shows the contents of the .db directory.
-The directory contains a handful of text files that are used by the malware to brute force machines that have SSH exposed.
+The directory contains a handful of text files that are used by the malware to brute force machines that have SSH exposed.<br>

 <img src="https://i.imgur.com/DFAvqKD.png" alt="http://209.141.32[.]204/.db" width="35%" height="35%">
 The image above shows the contents of pass.txt.
 The pass.txt file contains popular passswords and usernames.